dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   A library augmentation contains a normal `library` directive.
 They are not self-contained libraries, only pieces of the augmented library.

+*   An `import augment` directive has a `<uri>` that denotes an entity which is not a library augmentation. *For example, it can not be a library.*

+*   An `export` or `import` (not `import augment`) refers to an entity which is not a library. *For example, it cannot be a library augmentation or a part file.*

+*   There is a cycle in the graph whose edges are the `import augment` directives of an augmented library and of any augmentation libraries which are directly or indirectly reachable from there via said edges.

 ### Applying an augmentation

 A library applies an augmentation to itself using a new import directive with